-The Carnivore is a family styled restaurant that allows you to try the meat of different animals including Zebra, Crocodile, Antelope, and Deer just to name a few.
-The meal commences with a soup or honey bread and proceeds to the main course which is salad, baked potato and meat!
+The Carnivore is a family-style restaurant that allows you to try the meat of different animals including Zebra, Crocodile, Antelope, and Deer just to name a few.
+The meal commences with a soup or honey bread and proceeds to the main course which is a salad, baked potato, and meat!
 If you’re wondering, the zebra kind of taste like beef, the crocodile tasted like a chewy chicken, the antelope, I had it mixed in rice, it sort of resembled paella.
 Eating deer was just too weird for me.
 Up until that trip, I’ve never encountered zebras or antelopes but I see deer’s running past me on the highway all the time.
-In spite of this I tried the deer meatballs.
+In spite of this, I tried the deer meatballs.
 Dessert was a simple scoop of vanilla ice cream.
 The waiters were friendly and brought around the meat on a stick.
 They were dressed in striped aprons and sun hats.
 They really blessed us with hospitality.

 I really loved the vibe of this restaurant.
 Upon entering, you have to walk through a long corridor filled with historical biographies of very important figures in South African history ranging from Shaka Zulu to Nelson Mandela.
 The bios are accompanied by oversized bronze statues representing these men and women.
 As you progress into the restaurant you’ll notice it’s adorned with South African artifacts and keepsakes in glassed window cases.

 After dinner, all the waiters took pictures with us, and waited patiently until we were ready to leave.
 It was the perfect meal to welcome us to South Africa and the ladies we had dinner with were awesome!